Pavich-3/-Biodiversity-in-National-Parks/README.md

 # -Biodiversity-in-National-Parks
 In this project, I interpreted data from the National Parks Service about endangered species in different parks.
+This presentation aims to provide an overview of the data in species_info.csv and the significance calculations done to analyze the endangered status between different categories of species.
+The presentation will also provide recommendations for conservationists concerned about endangered species and a conclusion summarizing the findings.